iafisher/iprecommit/README.md

 You can see features that I've considered but ultimately rejected by looking at [the GitHub issues marked 'wontfix'](https://github.com/iafisher/precommit/issues?q=is%3Aissue+label%3Awontfix).
 Some notable ones include:

 - Support for file paths not in UTF-8
+- Support for pre-commit files named something other than `precommit.py`
+- Caching results of pre-commit checks